 Flytech Aviation, Hyderabad

-Here, the concern "is commerce student eligible for pilot training?" is addressed, as students who complete academic and medical requirements can move forward in their aviation career journey.
+Here, the concern "How to Become a Pilot After 12th Commerce students?" is addressed, as students who complete academic and medical requirements can move forward in their aviation career journey.

 To qualify for a CPL, you must complete a minimum of 200 hours of flying time based on the DGCA regulations.
 This training program is focused on building your skills and can include: